-There are two powerful reasons to exercise ISOs before an IPO:
+There are two powerful reasons to exercise ISOs before an IPO (see the IRS overview of stock options for the underlying tax rules):

 1. Start the Long-Term Capital Gains Clock